Aaqil-25/Infrared_Objects_Detection/README.md

 YOLOv4-based  Object Detection Model.

 The model was trained with 5083 images in total.
-On that 4499 images from day-time  IR images and 584 images from knight-time IR images.
+On that 4499 images from day-time  IR images and 584 images from night-time IR images.
-The model tested on 20% of the day-time image dataset(1124 images).
-From the Knight-time dataset, 8000 images are to be available for testing.
+The model can be on tested  20% of the day-time image dataset(1124 images) and  8000 images night-time IR data set.

 The model trained to detect classes as,